tachyons/gitlab-pages/README.md

 ### How it generates routes

 1. It reads the `pages-root` directory to list all groups
-2. It looks for `CNAME` files in `pages-root/group/project` directory, reads them and creates mapping for custom CNAMEs.
+2. It looks for `config.json` file in `pages-root/group/project` directory, reads them and creates mapping for custom domains and certificates.
 3. It generates virtual-host from these data.
-4. Periodically (every second) it checks the `pages-root` directory if it was modified to reload all mappings.
+4. Periodically (every second) it checks the `pages-root/.update` file and reads its content to verify if there was update.

-To force route refresh, CNAME reload or TLS certificate reload: `touch pages-root`.
+To force route refresh, reload of configs fill the `pages-root/.update` with random content.
-It will be done asynchronously, not interrupting current requests.
+The reload will be done asynchronously, and it will not interrupt the current requests.

 ### How it serves content

-1. When client initiates the TLS connection, the GitLab-Pages daemon looks in hash map for virtual hosts and tries to load TLS certificate from:
+1. When client initiates the TLS connection, the GitLab-Pages daemon looks in hash map for virtual hosts and tries to use loaded from `config.json` certificate.
-`pages-root/group/project/domain.{crt,key}`.

 2. When client asks HTTP server the GitLab-Pages daemon looks in hash map for registered virtual hosts.